-- Once simmering, add the tea bags, apple quarters and baking soda, if using.
-(Baking soda helps cut the bitterness)
+- Once simmering, add the tea bags, baking soda, and fruit/herbs, if using.

-- Close lid, and valves, cook at medium pressure for 5 minutes.
-Quick steam release.
+- Close lid and valve.
+Cook at high pressure for 5 minutes.
+Allow pressure to release naturally.

 - Strain the tea into a large container, add sweetener 1 tbsp at a time, tasting in between.
 Tea will be a bit bitter when hot, so be cautious not to over-sweeten!

-- Chill in the fridge for a couple hours.
+- Chill in the fridge for a couple of hours.